 Zaworski says the customers keep her coming to work.
 Loyal customers who first came in and experienced her dad’s service won’t let their children and grandchildren go anywhere else.
 She likes how these second- and third-generation customers continue to come in and tell stories.

-Quality Optical has also built a reputation for vintage and unusual frames, which brings in customers from all over the city.
-However, the late '40s and '50s era frames that Quality Optical used to have cases and cases of has dwindled.
+Quality Optical has also built a reputation for unusual frames, which brings in customers from all over the city.
+However, the late ‘40s and ‘50s era vintage frames that Quality Optical used to have cases and cases of has dwindled.

 "The ‘cat eyes’ were always popular.
 But many of these had 12-carat gold frames, places were buying these up just to melt them down, and there’s no way an average person could afford frames like that now anyway," Zaworski says.

-More unusual items still include many old-school '70s frames (that really were made in the 1970s), such as aviators and the thick plastic frames which seem ever-popular in hipster culture.
-Main-line brands include Ed Hardy, Cazal, Versace, Polo, D&G and DKNY.
+More unusual items still include many old-school ‘70s frames (that really were made in the 1970s), such as aviators and the thick plastic frames which seem ever-popular in hipster culture.
+Main-line brands include Saint Laurent, Cazal, Versace, Polo, D&G and DKNY.
 Plus, Quality Optical has a number of different suppliers for their specialty frames.

 In addition to a lot of the originals, Quality carries some manufacturer replicas, and will order others.
 They are starting to carry a lot more frames from Europe.
 "These have different textures and colors, and are often edgier.
 But are we going to continue in that direction?
 We’ll see who continues making the cooler, edgier stuff," says Zaworski.

-According to Zaworski, people aren't buying two or three pairs of glasses like they used to.
-With the economy in yet another slump in its perpetual pattern, things just aren't what they were 20 and 30 years ago, but since Quality Optical repairs frames, they often get a frame-only sale -- and a new repeat customer.
+According to Zaworski, people aren’t buying two or three pairs of glasses like they used to.
+With the popularity of online optical companies, things just aren’t what they were 20 and 30 years ago, but since Quality Optical repairs frames, they often get a frame-only sale -- and a new repeat customer.